evandrosouza-developer/MSX-Dual-Floppy-Disk-Controller/README.md

 **2-1-2-1.
 Memory Map**

 This board cartridge uses the MSX computer cartridge slot.
-The 64KB ROM is mapped into banks onto Z80 addresses 4000H through 7FFFH through U5 (ROM page selector hardware that sends the A14 and A15 [the high order] bits to U7 ROM).
+The 64KB ROM is mapped into banks onto Z80 address space 4000H-7FFFH through U5 (ROM page selector hardware that sends the A14 and A15 [the high order] bits to U7 ROM) will be selected by the cartridge connector signal CS1.
+In addition, U1 will AND signal SLTSL and the U6 (address decoder) output that has been inverted by U8, and will provide an output to U5 (ROM) pin CE for selection of the ROM.

 ![](media/2-1-1_DOS2.png)